Brian Michael Smith

 Of course, the trans community goes far beyond the bounds of the United States, and you can find many trans celebrities around the world.
 Eva Robin, the Italian trans activist, is an example of this.
 Robin has claimed that she felt her true identity as young as 13 years old.
 Robin expressed how comfortable she is with her body and that she has no need for additional procedures.

-As a vocal trans personality, Robin has fought hard to protect the rights of the LGBTQ community.
-Aside from that, she also models and acts and is probably most known for her performance in Dario Argentino’s film "Tenebrae."
+As a vocal trans personality, Robin has fought her hardest to protect LGBTQ community rights.
+Aside from that, she also models and acts and is probably most known for her appearance in Dario Argentino’s film "Tenebrae."

 Also known as Bibi Andersen — or the full name, Bibiana Manuela Fernández Chica. this trans personality is a Spanish actress, TV presenter, and model born on February 13, 1954.
 Fernández's most well-known performances can be seen in" Rowing with the Wind," "Law of Desire," and "Matador."